alexandreroman/cloudnativepoll/README.md

 # Cloud-native Poll app

-This project is a cloud-native implementation of a poll app, using modern technologies like [Spring Boot](https://spring.io/projects/spring-boot), [Spring Cloud](https://spring.io/projects/spring-cloud) and [Spring Data](https://spring.io/projects/spring-data).
+This project is a cloud-native implementation of a voting app, using modern technologies like [Spring Boot](https://spring.io/projects/spring-boot), [Spring Cloud](https://spring.io/projects/spring-cloud) and [Spring Data](https://spring.io/projects/spring-data).